Recreational Fishing Reefs

 The Victorian Fisheries Authority has a long history of delivering recreational fishing reefs and habitat enhancement projects through Victoria’s marine and freshwater environments.
 These projects support and promote fish aggregations and provide additional fish habitat in areas where natural habitat is limited.

-Recreational fishing is a favourite pastime amongst Victorians.
+Recreational fishing is a favourite pastime among Victorians.
 The Victorian Government recognises the social and economic benefits of fishing and is committed to further improving angling opportunities by enhancing fish habitat through the deployment of recreational fishing reefs for anglers of all abilities, whether they be boat or land based.

 The deployment and management of reefs to improve fishing is in accordance with: